 - Failure to adopt data security mechanisms

 - Using or transferring HIPAA PHI with additional data beyond what’s needed for the situation

 There are many headlines about breaches and other security problems that occur at hospital systems and health insurance companies.
 However, private practices top the list of organizations that most often have to willingly adjust to fulfill HIPAA requirements, as requested by HHS:

 - Private practices

 When HIPAA was originally written, there was a stronger delineation between covered entities (doctors, hospitals, insurance companies) and business associates (hosting providers, developers, shredders).
 However, that changed in 2013 with the HIPAA Omnibus Rule, which provided that business associates must follow the security and privacy rules as well.

 In other words, in order to offer HIPAA Compliant Hosting, companies must truly have mechanisms in place that will protect the data as described by federal law.

 What is HIPAA compliance?
-It’s embodied by the healthcare systems of Atlantic.Net with our 100 percent uptime and super fast VPS Cloud Servers.
+It’s embodied by the healthcare systems of Atlantic.Net with our 100 percent uptime and super fast Cloud Servers.